skx/dhcp.io/README.md

 DHCP.io
 -------

-This repository contains the code behind the [DHCP.io](http://dhcp.io/) website, which provides a self-hosted Dynamic-DNS system.
+This repository contains the code behind the [DHCP.io](http://dhcp.io/) service, which provides a self-hosted Dynamic-DNS system.

 Users can register any hostname beneath a given DNS zone, and easily